 '''

 lists:foreach(fun(X) -> io:format("~w~n",[X]) end, [1,2,3,4]).

 1

 2

 3

 4

-true

-'''
+ok

 foldl

-'''

 foldl(F, Accu, [Hd|Tail]) ->

-foldl(F, F(Hd, Accu), Tail);

-foldl(F, Accu, []) -> Accu.

 '''

-fold1 takes a function of two arguments, an accumulator and a list.
+foldl takes a function of two arguments, an accumulator and a list.
 The function is called with two arguments.
 The first argument is the successive elements in the list, the second argument is the accumulator.
-The function must return a new accumulator which is used the next time the function is called.
+The function must return a new accumulator which is used the next time the function is foldl works like a while loop in an imperative language: